Top local movers for Las Vegas to Fort Collins moves

 - Fort Collins is considered to be safer than Las Vegas with a safety index of 72.86 vs Las Vegas’s 44.2.

-- Air quality in Fort Collins is good, and in Las Vegas it's good.
+- Air quality in Fort Collins is Good, and in Las Vegas it’s Good.

-- Elevator reservation: If your building has an elevator, it's a good idea to secure a reservation before your moving day.
+- Elevator reservation: If there is an elevator in your building, it’s a good idea to secure a reservation before your moving day.

 - State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: To confirm a moving company's license in Colorado, visit the state's public utilities commission.
+- State regulator: You can check the status of a Colorado moving license through the state’s public utilities commission.

 - Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fort Collins without delay.
 You can select your official move date when completing the form.
 Start the process here.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: State laws differ on mover insurance.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
-Under this option, the mover's responsibility is capped at 60 cents per pound per article.
+Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
-If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.
+If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.

-- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.
+- Moving checklist: Our moving checklist will help you have the peace of mind that you’ve got everything covered.

 Where to live in Fort Collins